MarvinXLII/OctopathTravelerJobRandomizer/README.md

 ## ABOUT

 This is a randomizer for Octopath Traveler (Steam and Switch versions).
-If playing on Steam, be sure to check out mastermind1919's [Boss Randomizer](https://github.com/mastermind1919/OctopathBossRandomizer/releases)! (not compatible with Switch)
+Be sure to check out mastermind1919's [Boss Randomizer](https://github.com/mastermind1919/OctopathBossRandomizer/releases) (Steam only) and my forked [Boss Randomizer](https://github.com/MarvinXLII/OctopathBossRandomizer/releases) (compatible with Swtich!) while you're at it!

 ## OPTIONS